munozcar/iris/README.md

 One can use either a single slab, or a set of slabs to reproduce the effects of radial temperature and density gradients in the disk.

 Requirements: numpy, scipy, astropy, jax.
 At least 16GB of RAM.
-Note that this is not mean to run on a laptop.
+Note that this is not meant to run on your laptop.

 #### Examples:
 To model emission from CO and H2O using one slab for each: